MarcialRosales/rabbitmq-ldap-integration/hierarchical-user-organization/README.md

    dc=com       dc=com        dc=com           dc=com
 ```

-Users like `bob` or `joe` are no longer under the common parent LDAP entry `ou=People,dc=example,dc=com` but under their respective departments. `bob` under `ou=depart1,dc=example,dc=com` and `joe` under `ou=depart2,dc=example,dc=com`,
+Users like `bob` or `joe` are no longer under the common parent LDAP entry like `ou=People,dc=example,dc=com` but under their respective departments: `bob` under `ou=depart1,dc=example,dc=com` and `joe` under `ou=depart2,dc=example,dc=com`.

-With this LDAP organization, we cannot look up users per their DN because they do not share a parent branch.
-Instead, we have to use a different lookup mechanism which has the following prerequisites:
+With this LDAP organization, we cannot look up users based on a DN pattern like `"cn=${username},ou=People,dc=example,dc=com"` because they do not share the same parent branch.
+Instead, we have to use a different lookup mechanism.

-1. All users in LDAP must have an attribute that we are going to refer to in the RabbitMQ configuration.
-We are going to use the `mail` attribute because all our users have the *ObjectClass* `inetOrgPerson` which defines the `mail` attribute.
+This new lookup mechanism has the following two prerequisites:
-2. We have to configure RabbitMQ to use the `mail` attribute like this:  `{dn_lookup_attribute, "mail"}`.
+1. All users in LDAP must have the same LDAP attribute.
+In our scenario, we are going to use the `mail` attribute because all our users have the *ObjectClass* `inetOrgPerson` which defines the `mail` attribute.
+Later on we will see how we configure RabbitMQ to use this `mail` attribute
-3. All users must have a *common base DN*.
-This is the *base DN* that RabbitMQ will use to lookup for the user's LDAP entry.
+2. All users must have a *common base DN*.
+This is the *base DN* that RabbitMQ will use to search for the user's LDAP entry.
 In our example, the base DN is `dc=example,dc=com`.

-Putting all the pieces together, in order to authenticate a user RabbitMQ first finds an LDAP entry where the `dn_lookup_attribute` matches the username used by the RabbitMQ client to login.
-Once it finds the LDAP entry, it retrieves its DN and it makes a second lookup but this time using the user's DN.
-The second lookup is necessary in order to check its password.
+Putting all the pieces together, in order to authenticate a user RabbitMQ first searches for an LDAP entry where the `dn_lookup_attribute` matches the username used by the RabbitMQ client to login.
+Once it finds the LDAP entry, it retrieves its DN and it binds using the user's DN and password.

 ## 1. Launch OpenLDAP